There are two ways to add new functions to MySQL:

 You can run one individual test case with

-mysql-test/mysql-test-run test_name
+mysql-test/mysql-test-run test_name.

-If one test fails, you should test running mysql-test-run
+If one test fails, you should test running mysql-test-run with

-option to check if any other tests fails.
+the --force option to check if any other tests fails.

-language to write your own test cases.
+You can use the mysqltest language to write your own test cases.

 Unfortunately, we have not yet written full documentation for it - we plan to